-Starting in 1938, all the giant toymakers rejected Alfred Butts’ idea for a new word game – all except for a retiree in Newtown, Conn., who saw the potential in the game we now know as Scrabble.
+Starting in 1938, every single giant toymaker in the United States rejected Alfred Butts’ idea for a new word game.
+All, that is, except for a retiree in Newtown, Conn., who saw the potential in the game we now know as Scrabble.

 Aversion to Spelling

-Alfred Butts was a shy architect who lost his job in 1931.
-(OK, he lived in Jackson Heights, Queens.)
-He was an amateur artist who tried making a living at painting, but that didn’t work.
-So got a part-time job as a statistician and decided to create a board game he could sell.
+Alfred Butts was a shy architect from Jackson Heights, Queens, who lost his job in 1931.
+As an amateur artist he tried making a living at painting, but that didn’t work.
+So he got a part-time job as a statistician and decided to create a game he could sell.

-Butts came up with the idea for Scrabble while reading a short story by Edgar Allan Poe (a Boston native).
+Butts came up with the idea for Scrabble while reading a short story by Edgar Allan Poe.
 In Poe’s The Gold Bug, a character decodes a message by comparing symbols to letters.
 Poe wrote,

 Now, in English, the letter which most frequently occurs is e.
 Afterwards, the succession runs thus: a o i d h n r s t u y c f g l m w b k p q x z.

-Butts figured out the number of each letter in the Scrabble game by counting the letters from such newspapers as The New York Times, the New York Herald Tribune and the Saturday Evening Post.
-He sampled 12,082 letters and 2,412 words to come up with the presumably statistically reliable breakdown of letters.
-He called the game Lexiko.
+It took him seven years to come up with the right balance of numbered letters.
+He figured out the number for each letter in the Scrabble game by counting the letters from such newspapers as The New York Times, the New York Herald Tribune and the Saturday Evening Post.
+He sampled 12,082 letters and 2,412 words to come up with the -- presumably -- statistically reliable breakdown of letters.
+Then Alfred Butts called the game Lexiko.

 He added a board to Lexiko so words could be created crossword style, and called the game Criss-Cross Words.
 He made the games himself, hand- lettering the tiles and gluing them to balsa wood.
 They sold for $2.